 Are Dental Implants Safe?

 Dental implants have been used for half a century to replace missing teeth.
 They are made from incredibly safe and biocompatible materials.
-When placed properly by an implant dentist near Arlington, they shouldn’t cause any health problems.
+When placed properly by our dentist, they should not cause any health problems.